-Fremantle Stuff > Jetties
+Fremantle Stuff >

 Captain Fremantle landed on Arthur’s Head, and on May 2 took formal possession in the name of His Majesty King George IV.
 The exact spot where he landed was indicated in a despatch to the Admiralty dated October 8, 1829, wherein he said that: "The landing took place in a little bay close to the mouth of the river, to the southward of it, being the only landing in that neighbourhood where boats could go with security, the bar at the entrance of the river generally being impassable."
 No doubt that little bay would have been the indentation in the shore between Arthur's Head and the little promontory (Anglesea Point) from which the Long Jetty was later constructed.
-The landing would have been made somewhere near the western end of where later a tunnel was made through the rocky head, and it was there that the first jetty was situated. [emphasis added]
+The landing would have been made somewhere near the western end of where later a tunnel was made through the rocky head, and it was there that the first [but see below] jetty was situated.
+Hitchcock: 10.

 This is the photo of the Short Jetty used by Hitchcock in his 1929 History.
 His caption reads: 'The Only Jetty, 1870'.